Master of Liberal Arts (MLA)

 required course work

 The Master of Liberal Arts program consists of seminars that introduce students to the methods and questions of different disciplines.
-Planned and taught by full-time Washington University faculty, these seminars are organized into four general categories and cover a wide variety of topics and issues.
+Planned and taught by full-time Washington University faculty, these seminars cover a wide variety of topics and issues.
 Most core seminars are held one evening a week during the fall and spring semesters and twice a week during the summer term.

-Some students take all 30 hours of the degree in the seminars that are designed specifically for the MLA program; others augment a particular interest by taking related courses drawn from different departments.
+Some students take all required courses in the seminars that are designed specifically for the MLA program; others augment a particular interest by taking related courses drawn from different departments with MLA department approval.

-A Final Project, developed under the supervision of a Washington University faculty member, is required for the Master of Liberal Arts degree.
+A 3-unit final research project, developed under the supervision of a Washington University faculty member, is required for the Master of Liberal Arts degree.
 This project presents an opportunity to explore independently and extensively an area of personal interest and must be completed at the conclusion of a student's course work.
+Under special circumstances and with permission, some complete a final project comprising two semesters of research and writing for 6 units.

 Learn more about the final project.